OceanOptics/High-resolution-satellites-primer-codes/README.md

 # High resolution remote sensing recipes

-### Here you will find recipes organized in separate folders and further described in referene:
+### Here you will find recipes organized in separate folders and further described in reference:

 Recipes for the derivation of water quality parameters using the high spatial resolution data from sensors on board Sentinel-2A, 2B and Landsat-5,7,8,9 satellite, in review (2022)